 The simple, brutal training session is this:

-- 10 sets of 5 reps with double kettlebells (24 kg for strong males), rest as needed between sets, keeping rest time at approximately 60-90 seconds.
+- 10 sets of 5 reps with double kettlebells (General Recommendations: 24 kg for strong males, 16 kg for those newer to kettlebells.
+8, 12, or 16 kg for females depending on strength and experience), rest as needed between sets, keeping rest time at approximately 60-90 seconds.

 I may finish with an exercise like pull-ups, 3 or 4 sets of 10 reps.